 Do read my article on making a trip to Spiti Valley by public transport.

 In the end, I will highly recommend you visit these hidden gems of Spiti Valley near Kaza.
-Once, you will witness these magical yet beautiful places by your naked eyes; I am sure you will feel your soul got lost in the Himalayas.
+Once, you will witness these magical yet beautiful places with your naked eyes; I am sure you will feel your soul got lost in the Himalayas.

 Also, feel free to share with your friends and family who are planning a visit to Spiti Valley in time to come.